tommywalkie/sample-godot-rust-app/README.md

 ## Setup

-As far as I understand, the idea is to compile Rust scripts into libraries with proper C++ bindings that Godot Engine will be able to handle.
+As far as I understand, the idea is to compile Rust scripts into libraries with proper C++ bindings which Godot Engine will be able to handle.
 First, we'll check if Rust is installed.

 ```bash
 # Check Rust toolchain installer version